Transatlantic Post-Doc Fellowship for International Relations and Security (TAPIR)

 The Transatlantic Post-Doc Fellowship for International Relations and Security (TAPIR) is a two-year programme for young academics with a background in international relations and international security.
 The fellows spend a total of 24 months in three different research institutions or think tanks in order to build skills in policy-oriented research and create their own networks.

-The circle of participating institutes is composed of eleven high profile research institutes and think tanks on both sides of the Atlantic: Chatham House, Center for International Relations (CIR), Center for a New American Security (CNAS), Center for Security Studies (CSS), European Union Institute for Security Studies (EUISS), Finnish Institute of International Affairs (FIIA), Institute for Strategic and International Studies (IEEI), Institut français des relations internationales (IFRI), Norwegian Institute for Defence Studies (IFS), RAND Corporation (RAND), SAIS Center for Transatlantic Relations (SAIS), United States Institute of Peace (USIP), and German Institute for International and Security Affairs/ Stiftung Wissenschaft und Politik (SWP).
+Participating institutes include: Center for International Relations (CIR), Warsaw; Center for a New American Security (CNAS), Washington D.C.; Center for Security Studies (CSS), Zurich; Chatham House, London; European Union Institute for Security Studies (EUISS), Paris; Finnish Institute of International Affairs (FIIA), Helsinki; Institut français des relations internationales (IFRI), Paris; Norwegian Institute for Defence Studies (IFS), Oslo; Polish Institute of International Affairs (PISM), Warsaw; RAND Corporation (RAND), Washington, D.C.; SAIS Center for Transatlantic Relations (SAIS), Washington, D.C.; Stockholm International Peace Research Institute (SIPRI), Stockholm AND Washington, D.C.; United States Institute of Peace (USIP), Washington, D.C.; and German Institute for International and Security Affairs/Stiftung Wissenschaft und Politik (SWP), Berlin AND Brussels.

 About idea and strategic goals